jeaninemjordan/Amazon_Vine_Analysis/README.md

 ### ETL Process

-The data set loaded into a Spark data frame:
+The data set was extracted from an Amazon Web Services (AWS) S3 (Amazon Simple Storage Serice) using PySpark and loaded back into an AWS RDS (Relational Database Service):

 ![](Images/Load_Data_Into_Spark_Dataframe.jpg)